How to arrange a trip to Lakshadweep

 You cannot reach Bangaram or Thinnakara on board these large vessels only by motor boat from Agatti, as mentioned above.

-When to visit Lakshadweep archipelago
+Best time to visit Lakshadweep archipelago

 Monsoon will reach these islands in the Arabian sea by mid-May, and it will rain daily till September.
 Theoretically the resorts can be open during Monsoon, but reaching there is more difficult.
 Your visit to Agatti or Bangaram can be pleasant even if there a shower every day.
 Flighs fly to Agatti in monsoon season and you may be dropped to Bangaram by helicopter.
 The scenic flight must be the lifetime experience.
 Kadmat, Minicoy or Kavaratti are off limits for tourists this time.
 Boats ply their routes there, but are only available for locals during monsoon and there is no helicopter connection either.